cdapio/cdap/docs/developer-guide/source/debugging.rst

   (see the ``pom.xml`` file of the *WordCount* example).

-Note that for building an application, you only need to include the Reactor API in your dependencies.
-For testing, however, you need the Reactor run-time.
-To build your test case, extend the ``TestBase`` class.
+Note that for building an application, you only need to include the CDAP API in your dependencies.
+For testing, however, you need the CDAP run-time.
+To build your test case, extend the ``AppTestBase`` class.

 Strategies in Testing Flows
 ---------------------------
 Let’s write a test case for the *WordCount* example::

-  public class WordCountTest extends TestBase {
+  public class WordCountTest extends AppTestBase {
     @Test
     public void testWordCount() throws Exception {